When was the last time you felt a bit of a fool? A little silly? or made an embarrassing mistake?

 Let me start with the one that’s happened to my friend most recently; locking yourself out.
 This is one of the most frustrating scenarios and sometimes, it might happen without you even realising.
 In my friends case, she’d gone out to uni, her boyfriend had gone to work and she returned home from uni to find she’d left her keys inside the house that morning.
 Thankfully, we have a spare set of keys to each others houses so she rang me and I had to drive all the way from Newcastle to Sunderland to rescue her!

 There’s so many chances to lock yourself out if you’re not careful with your keys isn’t there?
 You might have lost your keys, left them in your car that’s just auto-locked behind you or perhaps you left them on the commute home from work; things like this happen all of the time.
 In fact, I bet that right now, someone, somewhere is pacing up and down outside their home, effing and blinding while they consider which window of their own property to squeeze themselves through.
 FYI, don’t do this, it’s dangerous.
-Instead, keep the number of a professional Locksmith close to hand; they’ll have seen and heard it all before so let them sort it out for you!
+Instead, keep the number of an emergency Locksmith close to hand; they’ll have seen and heard it all before so let them sort it out for you!

 YOUR DRESS HAS BLOWN UP